 From October 12th to 14th, G-EXPO was held at the National Museum of Emerging Science and Innovation (Miraikan).
 As part of the event, on October 13th from 13:00-17:15 at Innovation Hall, G-SPASE Symposium “Social Innovation through Space and Geospatial Technology -To the Infinity and Beyond: The Future of Human Resource Development Program Designed to Solve Social Issues using Space Applications-” was held.
 The program consisted of introduction of the G-SPASE program, 3 invited lectures, 5-minutes student research presentations, poster session and panel discussions.
 The symposium attracted 52 people in total.

-Second, in 2 consecutive years, Mr. Fabien Roudier from Institute for a Global Society delivered a talk “People Analytics: Screening Human Intelligence with A.I.”
-He explained the current recruitment situation using A.I., competency evaluation via the GROW application and its usage of the results, drawing real world case studies from actual industries.
+Second, Fabien Roudier from Institute for a Global Society delivered the talk “People Analytics: Screening Human Intelligence with A.I.”
+He explained the current recruitment situation using A.I., competency evaluation via the GROW application and its usage of the results, drawing real world case studies from acutual industries.

 Third, Professor Taichi Furuhashi from Aoyama Gakuin University gave out a lecture “State of the DRONEBIRD.”
 He introduced the usage of drones in disaster mapping projects.
 The audience was excited to hear about disaster prevention agreement with the local districts in Japan.
 His goal is to increase the number of people that thinks and acts like Tadataka Ino who created the map of Japan.